Home Lessons Tutorials Links Books About Us Site Map

 She was extremely popular as First Lady.

-Cleveland lost the election of 1888, but was re-elected in 1892.
 His campaign posters and other materials featured a picture of Frances.
 Some people claim that she won the election for him.

 They had five children.
 Ruth Esther was the first child to be born to a President in the White House.
+A candy company named the "Baby Ruth" candy bar after her.

 In 1904, their daughter Ruthie died of diphtheria.
 She was 12.
-This was extremely upsetting to the Clevelands.
+This was extremely upsetting to the Cleveland's.

 On June 24, 1908, Cleveland died of a heart attack.

 Five years later Frances re-married.
 She married Thomas J. Preston Jr. a professor at Princeton.
+She was the first First Lady to remarry.

 Frances died in her sleep when she was 83.
 She died on October 29, 1947.